biodiversitydata-se/pipelines/sbdi/README.md

 backup-all > /data/backup/$(date +%y%m%d-%H%M%S).log 2>&1
 ```

-The identifiers and the log directory are also copied (manually by using the `backup-pipelines.sh` script) to `nrm-sbdibackup`.
+The identifiers are also copied (manually by using the `backup-pipelines.sh` script) to `nrm-sbdibackup`.